prathamesh-sonpatki/o11y-wiki/README.md

 ### InfluxDB

-InfluxDB is a time-series database that is often used in conjunction with monitoring systems like Telegraf and Grafana.
-It is optimized for fast ingestion and querying of metrics data.
+InfluxDB is an open-source time-series database developed by the company InfluxData.
+It is designed to store large volumes of time series data and quickly perform real-time analysis on that data.
+It has its query language InfluxQL.
+It can be used with Grafana as a visualization tool.

 ## J